 The two or more part name that is unique to a specific species.
 Scientific names are consistent in any language, whereas a species may have several common names that may even vary by region.

-The material plants grow in.
+For horticultural purposes, a medium is the material plants grow in.

 Young, leafy vegetables or herbs that are harvested just above the soil line when the plants have their first pair of leaves, called cotyledons, and possibly the just-developing true leaves.